Jay2704/portfolio_jay/README.md

 - Packaged in Docker and managed via Kubernetes for streamlined deployment

 ### PyBot – Machine Learning Chatbot
-- Built using ML and NLP techniques
+- Built using ML and NLP
 - Improved intent recognition accuracy by 25% and boosted user engagement
 - Deployed in containerized environments using Docker